-9. Do competitive bidding requirements apply to city purchases of land or right-of-way?
+Do competitive bidding requirements apply to city purchases of land 9. or right-of-way?

-A city is not required to use competitive bidding to purchase or lease land or a right-of-way.17 However, it is important to note that a city is generally required to take bids when it sells a city interest in real property.18 Additionally, there are certain special statutory provisions that apply to the sale of park lands, municipal building sites, or abandoned roadways.19 Further, if a city is to purchase real property wholly or partly with bond proceeds, the city must first obtain an independent appraisal of the property's market value.20
+A city is not required to use competitive bidding to purchase or lease land or a right-of-way.17 However, it is important to note that a city is generally required to take bids or - pursuant to legislation passed in 2013 for home rule cities only - hire a broker when it sells a city interest in real property.18 Additionally, there are certain special statutory provisions that apply to the sale of park lands, municipal building sites, or abandoned roadways.19 Further, if a city is to purchase real property wholly or partly with bond proceeds, the city must first obtain an independent appraisal of the property's market value.20

-II.
-Threshold Amount at which Bidding is Required
+Threshold Amount at which Bidding is Required II.